Vergil0327/leetcode-history/Trees/Bipartite/886. Possible Bipartition/INTUITION.md

 - valid: node is in the group different with all the neighbors
 - invalid: node and its neighbor are in the same group

+### Union-Find

+after we build the graph (the adjacency list)

+we can iterate through whole graph and union each node's neighbors together

+we choose first neighbor as root neighbor, union rest of neighbors

+after each union step, we check if current node is in the same group with neighbor or not

+if it is, it means we can't split to 2 groups if it's not after we've process the whole graph, return True